saifalfalah/react-handbook/content/react-render-props/index.md

 ---
-title: "React Render Props"
+title: 'React Render Props'
-date: 2019-01-01T07:00:00+02:00
-description: "Learn how Render Props can help you build a React application"
+description: 'Learn how Render Props can help you build a React application'
-tags: React
 ---

 A common pattern used to share state between components is to use the `children` prop.